robbtraister/fusion/documentation/recipes/helpful-commands.md

 # Helpful Commands

-Here is a list of helpful commands you can run from your Terminal while developing with Fusion.
-These scripts may be changed or updated frequently - to see which ones you have currently accessible in your Feature Pack, simply look in the root `/package.json` file.
+Here is a list of helpful commands you can run from your Terminal while developing with Fusion, mostly provided by the Fusion CLI.

 All of these commands should be run from the root directory of your Feature Pack repo.